kodarfour/curriculens/README.md

 - **Optimized Schedule Generation**
   The backend generates an optimized schedule by:
-  - Querying a database of UVA courses (scraped from Lou’s List and TheCourseForum).
+  - Querying a database of UVA courses (scraped from TheCourseForum and UVA's SIS API).
   - Applying user-defined preferences to filter out unwanted courses.
   - Suggesting a schedule that maximizes convenience and meets user criteria.